czcq/algorithm-exercise/README.md

 # algorithm-exercise
-# This repositories is used to study algorithm.
+Note:This repository is used to study algorithm.